atmozki/Walls/README.md

 <h1 align='center' >My Wallpaper Collection </h1>

 _My wallpaper collection.
+I use [feh](https://feh.finalrewind.org/) to set my wallpapers.
 I don't own any of these wallpapers.
 All credits go to the respective creators._

 ## Installation